liuqidong07/MOELoRA-peft/README.md

-# MOELoRA: An MOE-based Parameter Efficient Fine-Tuning Method for Multi-task Medical Applications
+# When MOE Meets LLMs: Parameter Efficient Fine-tuning for Multi-task Medical Applications

-This is the implementation of the paper "MOELoRA: An MOE-based Parameter Efficient Fine-Tuning Method for Multi-task Medical Applications".
+This is the implementation of the SIGIR'24 paper "When MOE Meets LLMs: Parameter Efficient Fine-tuning for Multi-task Medical Applications".

 ## Running